-Faculty often want students to locate and read scholarly, academic, peer reviewed, evidence-based journal articles.
+Teachers often want students to locate and read scholarly, academic, peer reviewed, evidence-based journal articles.
 But, how do you know if you have such an article?
-The ten-minute tutorial linked below will demystify this process for you.
-It is all about know what to look for in the article.
+The article below will demystify this process for you.
+It is all about what you need to know and what you need to look for.

 The good news is that once you know what to look for, finding good scholarly articles is not hard.

 The bad news is that the computer cannot do it all for you.
 Databases can do a "first sort" of the articles, but you must look at each article to see if it is truly a research study that has been through the peer review process.